jonathanio/update-systemd-resolved/README.md

 > [!NOTE]
 > The path to `update-systemd-resolved.conf` may differ depending on how you
 > installed `update-systemd-resolved`.
 Additionally, both the file's path and
-> its contents are subject change in future releases.
+> its contents are subject to change in future releases.
 Rather than using the
 > example configuration file directory, you may want to copy the file to
 > another location and then run `openvpn --config <other-location>/update-systemd-resolved.conf`.